jake-shasteen/barkr/_PRESS-RELEASE.md

 <!-- ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand. -->
-# New App Encourages Dog Owners To Be Social
+# New App Encourages Pet Adoption
 <!-- ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title. -->
-## Barkr connects your friendly dog with other friendly dogs
+## Barkr connects adoptable pets with homes

 <!-- ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good. -->
 ### What's It About?
-Barkr encourages responsible dog ownership through socialization.
-Barkr matches you with other dog owners, and suggests playdates at local dog parks.
+Barkr encourages pet adoption by presenting information about rescue animals in need of homes in a digestible format.
 <!-- ## Problem ##
-  > Describe the problem your product solves. --> Dogs, like humans, are social creatures, and typically enjoy the companionship of others.
-Sometimes it is hard to get motivated to go to the dog park so that your dog can interact with other dogs.
+  > Describe the problem your product solves. -->
+Pet adoption centers typically have more animals to care for than people willing to adopt.
 Also, there are not enough pictures of fluffy dogs in the world.

 <!-- ## Solution ##
   > Describe how your product elegantly solves the problem. --> Primarily, our app allows you to look at pictures of cute doggies.
-Our app also solves the motivation problem by adding an element of social accountability.
-When you match your dog with another dog, you are given suggestions for a local dog park and asked to contact the other dog owner to set up a playdate.
+It connects people who are looking to adopt a dog with those dogs and the adoption centers hosting them.

 <!-- ## Quote from You ##
   > A quote from a spokesperson in your company. -->